mohssenk/VesselProject/README.md

 ## Credits
-This project was inspired by the paper: https://arxiv.org/pdf/1911.09915.
+This project was based off the paper: https://arxiv.org/pdf/1911.09915.